timothy-huang/my_blog/_posts/2022-05-17-How to add an email subscription form to your website with Jekyll and Netlify.md

 Using Netlify forms like this will only allow you to collect emails.
 If you want a content management platform that will help you distribute your newsletter, you might find a more full-featured platform like Mailchimp to be more appropriate after all.

 Good luck with writing online!

+**Edit:** I discovered that you can [access your Netlify forms submissions via API](https://docs.netlify.com/api/get-started/#forms), so there's probably a way to set up a backend server that sends out your most recent posts to subscribers automatically.
+If you end up going this route, let me know how you did it!